Arcanesaadman15/pwa-test-3/LEMONSQUEEZY_QUICK_TEST.md

 - Missing `LEMONSQUEEZY_WEBHOOK_SECRET` environment variable
 - **To set up webhooks:**
   1. Go to LemonSqueezy Dashboard → Settings → Webhooks
-  2. Create new webhook pointing to: `https://pwa-test-4-ten.vercel.app/api/lemonsqueezy/webhooks`
+  2. Create new webhook pointing to: `https://peakforge.club/api/lemonsqueezy/webhooks`
-  3. Copy the webhook secret and add as `LEMONSQUEEZY_WEBHOOK_SECRET` in Vercel
-  4. Enable events: `subscription_created`, `subscription_updated`, `subscription_cancelled`
+  3. Select all `subscription_*` and `order_*` events
+  4. Add your `LEMONSQUEEZY_WEBHOOK_SECRET` to the webhook settings
+  5. This will now update user subscription status in your app's database whenever it changes

 ## 🎉 Success!